mjaquiery/vsd/_posts/review/2020-03-19-talking-to-my-daughter.md

     height: 192
 ---

-# Talking to My Daughter
+# Review: Talking to My Daughter
 #### A Brief History of Capitalism
 ##### Yanis Varoufakis (2017)